electron/website/docs/latest/tutorial/progress-bar.md

 ---
 title: "Taskbar Progress Bar (Windows & macOS)"
-description: "A progress bar enables a window to provide progress information to the user without the need of switching to the window itself."
+description: "Show progress information to your users directly from the taskbar of the OS."
 slug: progress-bar
 hide_title: false
 ---